Roof box on EVs: what's the effect on the range?

 -Most people think about drag and the impact on fuel economy or range but forget to think about safety when they purchase a roof box.
 For us, safety is one of our top priorities.
 All our boxes are City Crash tested.
 We decided to exceed the minimum requirement and went for a cargo load of over 165lbs and rammed the boxes into a barrier at 25mph.
 All models tested passed.

 This is the reason why we at Skiguard manufacture solid, high-quality, roof boxes made in fiberglass.
-The design is aerodynamic, has a low profile and has less adverse impact on gas mileage and range for EVs.
+The design is aerodynamic, has a low profile and has a less adverse impact on gas mileage and range for most modern cars and SUVs, including EVs.

 Use our model selection tool to find the recommended Skiguard for your car, or contact us today for more assistance.